Easy Butternut Squash Soup

 So too pumpkin for diabetes makes interesting reading; research shows an astonishing drop in both blood-glucose and the amount of insulin needed in critically ill patients in ICU.

 Pumpkins and butternut both belong to the same Cucurbita family.
-This is a wonderful food, easy to prepare and inexpensive; and with huge benefits for not only diabetics but all of us.
+They make wonderful meals, easy to prepare and inexpensive; and with huge benefits for not only diabetics but all of us.
 Good control of blood sugar and high insulin-sensitivity are foundational to our wellbeing.

 A bowl of this easy butternut soup once a week would save half a million children from becoming blind each year.